May 26th, 2011

 If the china grass is in bars, process it into flakes in a blender.
 Place the chinagrass in a bowl of water (1 cup, 250 ml) and allow it to soak while you prepare the other ingredients for the filling.

-In a large bowl, with a wire whisk or a hand blender, beat the mascarpone, sugar & yogurt until smooth and creamy.
+In a large bowl or the bowl of a stand mixer if using one, beat the mascarpone, sugar & yogurt until smooth and creamy, with a wire whisk or a hand blender or the paddle attachment if using a stand mixer.
 Stir in the vanilla, mix well and keep aside.

 Melt the chocolate with the butter in a double boiler.
 Allow to cool slightly and then slowly stir it into the mascarpone mixture and mix well.